 Continuing the trend of high earners is David “Aqua” Wang, who has garnered nearly $2 million from Fortnite tournaments.
 His best accomplishment is winning first place during the Fortnite World Cup Finals Duos event in 2019, where he and his squadmate earned a combined $3 million.
 Aqua excels when playing as a team, as shown by his duos victory during FNCS: Chapter 2 Season 2 European week 4 event, his Season X trios victory during Europe’s week 3 event, and the Grand Finals of the same event as part of a trio.
 Playing as part of a team requires a different mindset than playing solo, and while his solo track record isn’t as impressive as others, he’s still a key player in the competitive scene thanks to his squad victories.

 Dmitri “Mitr0” Van de Vrie

 Following Dmitri “Mitr0” Van de Vrie’s success during 2018’s Summer Skirmish, where he took home multiple first-place victories in duos, he also took first place in solos and duos in that year’s Fall Skirmish.
-Later in 2019, he placed first in the Luxe Cup, and he’s qualified for the Fortnite World Cup three times, where he even took 6th place in duos with Mongraal.
+Later in 2019, he placed first in the Luxe Cup, and he’s qualified for the Fortnite World Cup three times, where he even took sixth place in duos with Mongraal.
 When it comes to consistency, few players are better than Mitr0, as evidenced by his accomplishments.
-Mitr0 then smashed the competition in solo competitions and even broke a world record earlier this year, by eliminating 33 players in the Solo Cash Cup.
+Mitr0 then smashed the competition in solo competitions and even broke a world record earlier this year by eliminating 33 players in the Solo Cash Cup.